 Ms. Duckworth is a native of New Orleans.
 She earned a B.S. in Special Education from the University of Alabama, a Master’s in School Counseling from the University of Missouri in St. Louis, and both English and gifted certification from the University of New Orleans.
 With 30+ years of experience, she has taught at Mercy Academy, Cabrini, John Ehret, and Helen Cox—and has fond memories of each.
 Now entering her third year at Patrick Taylor, Ms. Duckworth will happily be teaching English III: AP Literature and Composition.

-Brian Graber holds a BA in music from the university of Memphis and a MM in Education from Loyola University.
-Mr Graber has taught music for 23 years and has also participated part time as instructor at The New Orleans Center of Creative Arts and Loyola University.
+Mr Graber has taught music for 27 years and has also participated as part time instructor at The New Orleans Center of Creative Arts and Loyola University.

-In addition to Music Education, Mr. Graber plays professionally as both a trumpeter and saxophonist and has recorded and performed with famous musicians like Tori Amos , Better than Ezra , Bruce Hornsby , Robbie Robertson (The Band) , OK GO , Art Neville, George Porter Jr. to name a few.
-Brian is also on the movie soundtracks to Twister and for the less known HBO film Jimmy Hollywood starring Joe Peschi.
+In addition to Music Education, Mr. Graber performs professionally as both a trumpeter and saxophonist having recorded with Tori Amos , Better than Ezra , Bruce Hornsby , Robbie Robertson (The Band) , Anders Osborne, The Lee Boys, OK GO , Art Neville, George Porter Jr.

 Mrs. Guthrie received her B.S. in Mathematics Secondary Education from the University of New Orleans in 2009.
 She received her Master's in Education in Curriculum and Instruction at UNO, focusing in Secondary Math and Gifted/Talented Education in 2012.
 She has Louisiana Teaching Certificates in Secondary Mathematics, Secondary Social Studies, and Mild/Moderate Special Education K-12.
 Mrs.